| | | | | |

 Without knowing what you’re looking for, it’s pretty easy to spend too long looking for the right seat for your simulator.
 In this guide, I aim to help you with the otherwise lengthy task of choosing a seat that will fit your body shape, match the comfort or sportiness you’re looking for, and fit your budget.

-I’ll be covering five racing seats from professional automotive brands, and I’ll go over what sort of mounting solutions you’ll need and what you should look for when you’re ready to buy.
+I’ll be covering a range of seating options from gaming chairs to proper racing seats from professional automotive brands, and I’ll go over what sort of mounting solutions you’ll need and what you should look for when you’re ready to buy.

 If you’re looking for an actual sim racing rig that includes an integrated seat, frame, and base, then be sure to check out my other guide to the best sim rigs on the market, or our guide to F1 rigs as today I’ll purely be focusing on stand-alone seats to go with a cockpit you’ve purchased without the seat.